mcculloughembedded/blog/src/content/blog/prg-towards-reproducibility-nixos.md

 > This thesis is about getting computer programs from one machine to another - and having them still work when they get there.

-To achieve this, Dolstra developed Nix, a [purely functional programming language](https://en.wikipedia.org/wiki/Purely_functional_programming) in which software is defined declaratively in pure text.
+To achieve this, Dolstra developed Nix, a [purely functional programming language](https://en.wikipedia.org/wiki/Purely_functional_programming) in which software is defined declaratively in plain text.
-Nix uses this declaration to create immutable packages stored in the [Nix Store](https://nix.dev/manual/nix/2.19/store/).
+Nix uses this declaration to create and place immutable packages in the [Nix Store](https://nix.dev/manual/nix/2.19/store/).
-The declaration can be moved to another machine, and Nix can use it to populate that machine's store.
+The declaration can be moved to another machine, where Nix can use it to populate that machine's store.
-In theory, this guarantees that both machines have the same environment in which to run software.
+In theory, this guarantees that both machines have the packages and package versions in their stores.

 Nix fetches packages from the [nixpkgs](https://github.com/NixOS/nixpkgs) repository.
 A stable version of nixpkgs is released every six months.